ekino/EkinoWordpressBundle/README.md

 ## Display Wordpress theme into a Symfony Twig-rendered route

-You can display the WordPress header, sidebar and footer into your Symfony's Twig templates by using the following Twig functions available in this bundle:
+You can display the WordPress header (with administration menu bar if available), sidebar and footer into your Symfony's Twig templates by using the following
+Twig functions available in this bundle:

 ```jinja